-Although the accommodation scheme Plaintiffs from providing, paying for, or facilitating contraceptive coverage, they contend that, delivering the Form notifying HHS, or nevertheless "trigger" or cause contraceptive coverage.
+Although the accommodation scheme frees Plaintiffs from providing, paying for, or facilitating contraceptive coverage, they contend that, by delivering the Form or notifying HHS, they nevertheless "trigger" or cause contraceptive coverage.
 They do not.
 As we explain below, Plaintiffs' causation argument misconstrues the statutory and regulatory framework.
 Federal law, not the Form or notification to HHS, provides for contraceptive coverage without cost sharing to plan participants and beneficiaries.
-Because the mechanics accommodation scheme differ slightly for different types of plans, we examine how the regulations work for insured plans, self-insured plans, and self-insured church plans.
+Because the mechanics of the accommodation scheme differ slightly for different types of plans, we examine how the regulations work for insured plans, self-insured plans, and self-insured church plans.
 But in each circumstance, Plaintiffs' causation argument fails to establish any burden on Plaintiffs' religious exercise.